CSUChico-CSCI211/CSCI211-Course-Materials/Assignments/Software.md

 ## Option 3: Use a Virtual Machine
 Install a program on your Window or Apple computer that will allow you to install and run Linux as a program on your native OS.

 I recommend using VMware.
-We have a site licence that allows you to download and install a professional version.
+We have a site license that allows you to download and install a paid version for free.

 Log into accounts.ecst.csuchico.edu and select Request/Renew MSDN Academic Alliance/VMWare access.
 Once you request access to MSDN/VMware, you will receive an email (on your @mail.csuchico.edu account) with instructions on how to log in and download software.
 The email usually arrive the next business day.
 You will be able to download many Microsoft products (include the OS) and VMware.
-I
+I enroll all my classes in the VMAP program for VMware products at the start of the semester, but let me know if you don't have access after registering for an account.

 ## Option 4: Install the UNIX/Linux emulator Cygwin on your windows machine.